 CPM – Pay Per Impression Advertising

 Your website receives revenue as and when you generate impressions for the sponsor.
 This rewards a website for every thousand impressions that it generates.
 You may get paid anywhere between $1~$7 per thousand impressions depending on your sponsor’s industry.
-Most well known CPM advertising network is BuySellAds.
+The most well-known CPM advertising network is BuySellAds.

 PPC – Pay Per Click Advertising